Proficient Teacher Accreditation

 Find a course to support your learning

-BOSTES offers NSW teachers professional development (PD) courses delivered by endorsed providers.
-As a teacher working to be accredited at the Proficient Teacher level, you can look through your online account tool to find courses that help you with your teaching practice.
-At this stage of your accreditation, there is no requirement or capacity for you to log the hours of PD you undertake on your online account.
-This occurs once you have achieved and are maintaining Proficient Teacher status.
+As a provisionally or conditionally accredited teacher working towards Proficient Teacher accreditation, you are expected to participate in professional learning, however there is no requirement or capacity for you to log the hours of PD you undertake.
+This occurs once you have achieved and are maintaining Proficient Teacher Accreditation.

 Find a PD course